Indsyra/Python-projects/Back to basics/README.md

 *Notebook* : loop.ipynb
 *Related Files in assets folder* :
 Well, I guess working on more complex projects before coming back to this lesson made this lesson less challenging.
 But eh, 100 projects are 100 projects, not less not more.

+## Functions
+*Notebook* : functions.ipynb
+*Related Files in assets folder* :
+I particularly enjoyed working on the math quiz.
+The main challenge for me was to set up the timer for each question.
+I guess I need to practice a bit on this module.